nflux/Shiva/shiva/docs/Installation.md

 ## Unity

 This version of Shiva does not use the gym wrapper developed by Unity's MLAgents.
-Currently, you need to have Unity editor opened with the current scene that you would like to train on.
+This version uses sockets to pass the actions to the Unity environments.
+Future versions of Shiva will open the scenes you create using just their binaries. editor opened with the current scene that you would like to train on.